-From making a mistake on the application to not including supporting documentation or dealing with poor credit history, here we take a look at the most common reasons credit card applications are rejected and what you can do about it.
+From making a mistake on the application to not including supporting documentation or dealing with poor credit history, we explore the most common reasons credit card applications are rejected and what you can do about it.

 Reasons your credit card application may be declined

 Understanding the different reasons your credit card application may be rejected can help you figure out your next steps.
-A credit card application rejection is not always caused by having bad credit.
+Having bad credit isn’t always the cause for a credit card rejection.
 Some of the most common problems include:

 - Your age.
 If you are under 18 years of age then your credit card application will be declined.

 - Recent changes in your circumstances.
-If you have recently moved or changed jobs and you haven’t updated this information across all your networks, it could be hard for the issuer to verify your identity or access your credit report.
-As with mistakes on the application, you may be able to deal with this by calling the credit card issuer and/or by providing additional documentation.
+If you’ve recently moved or changed jobs and you haven’t updated this information across all your networks, it could be hard for the issuer to verify your identity or access your credit report.
+As with mistakes on the application, you may be able to fix this by calling the credit card issuer and/or by providing additional documentation.

 - Not meeting income requirements for the card.
 Many credit cards have minimum income requirements.
 If your annual earnings are less than this amount, you’re application will be declined.

 - Poor employment circumstances.
 Stable, ongoing employment helps show issuers that you can meet repayments for a new credit card.
-So if your employment is temporary, casual, part-time or hard to verify for some other reason, you may find it hard to get approval for certain cards.
+So if your employment is temporary, casual, part-time or hard to verify for another reason, you may find it hard to get approval for certain cards.